-8 'Vices' That Actually Help You Lose Weight
+8 'Bad Habits' That Actually Help You Lose Weight

-When I read the usual weight loss advice, I'm often reminded of my days in Catholic school.
-While I was taught the virtuous path by nuns, today's diet gurus like to teach by none's, as in "None of that fat.
+When I read the usual weight loss advice, I'm often reminded of how rigid it can be.
+"None of that fat.
 None of that wine.
 None of that relaxing and lounging around and enjoying yourself."
-Can't have none, won't get none, and if you reach for a pat of butter, you'll get a rap across the knuckles.
+Can't have none, won't get none, and if you reach for some butter, you've basically ruined any progress you've made.

-You don't have to give up your fun and live like a monk in order to strip away flab and reveal a flat, toned belly.
-In fact, slipping a few vices in with your virtues might be the best way to speed up your weight loss.
-Here are eight not-at-all-deadly sins that can get you a leaner, hotter body—and keep the belly blast going with these 35 Foods to Get You Bikini Ready!
+You don't have to give up your fun completely in order to strip away flab and reveal a flat, toned belly.
+In fact, slipping a few "bad habits" in with your virtues might be the best way to speed up your weight loss.
+Here are eight not-at-all-deadly sins that can help you get a leaner body—and keep the belly blast by trying out these 21 Best Healthy Cooking Hacks of All Time.

 Pour the Wine

-Temperance may make the Church Lady happy, but there's ample evidence to suggest a glass of wine a few times a week could aid weight loss.
-Clink!
+That's right—there's ample evidence to suggest a glass of wine a few times a week could aid weight loss.
 The benefits come from chemicals found in grape skins.
 One compound, ellagic acid, has been shown to change the way "fat genes" express themselves, boosting the metabolism and slowing the growth of existing and new fat cells.
 More research suggests another healthy ingredient in wine—resveratrol—could help to counter some of the negative effects associated with lack of exercise, like muscle-loss and blood sugar sensitivities.

-Sinful Tip: Although red wine has some great antioxidants, white wine's weight loss effects have been proven stronger.
-And wine's not the only magic elixir out there: Drop the weight with these 23 Amazing Ways to Melt Fat with Tea!
+Although red wine has some great antioxidants, white wine's weight loss effects have been proven stronger.
+And wine's not the only magic elixir out there: learn how to harness the power of tea to lose weight.

 Slather On the Fat

-Sinful Tip: Avoid lower-calorie margarines and butter "spreads" that are made of trans fat—they've been directly linked to weight gain and gut fat.
-And while you're in the dairy aisle, make sure you choose the right choice with our exclusive guide to the The 20 Best & Worst Greek Yogurts For Weight Loss!
+You do want to avoid lower-calorie margarines and butter "spreads" that are made of trans fat—they've been directly linked to weight gain and gut fat.
+And while you're in the dairy aisle, make sure you choose the right one—The 20 Best and Worst Greek Yogurts, According to Nutritionists will help you out.

 Slurp Your Pasta

-No, we're not talking about your relationship or your taxes.
-But cheating on your diet could be the key to busting through a weight-loss plateau.
-In fact a recent study found overweight dieters who ate a large breakfast that included a dessert lost 15 pounds over the course of 16 weeks, while study participants who ate a small, no-dessert breakfast gained an average of 24 pounds over the same time frame.
+If you decide to indulge and "cheat" a bit on your diet, this could be the key to busting through a weight-loss plateau.
+In fact, a study found overweight dieters who ate a large breakfast that included a dessert lost 15 pounds over the course of 16 weeks, while study participants who ate a small, no-dessert breakfast gained an average of 24 pounds over the same time frame.
 Researchers say that it wasn't the morning dessert itself that made the difference; it was simply the fact that they gave the dieters permission to enjoy their favorite foods.

-Sinful Tip: Want to get even more pleasure from a "non diet" treat?
+Want to get even more pleasure from a "non-diet" treat?
 Make it yourself!
 People who are involved in the cooking process report foods to be tastier and more satisfying.
-Stock your pantry—and stay on track—with these 35 Foods Busy People Keep Stocked.
+Stock your pantry—and stay on track—with these 35 Grocery Staples Every Busy Person Needs In Their Pantry.

 Hit the Snooze Button